CxELabs/MCASHOL/instructions.md

 # Testing the Session Policy
 [:arrow_left: Home](#app-control-labs)

 Now is time to test our configuration.
-We will here simulate the userexperience while accessing company apps protected by Cloud App Security from an unmanaged device
+We will here simulate the user experience while accessing company apps protected by Cloud App Security from an unmanaged device

 1. [] Sign out, close you browser and open the Exchange Web App ```https://outlook.office.com```.
 Use the following credentials to connect: